Bake Keto Conversation Heart Cookies This Valentine’s Day

 How fun are these?!
 What a cool recipe – I love how these turned out!
 These are so totally spot-on for sugar cookie flavor; you can’t even tell they are keto!
 I love that it uses a combination of almond and coconut flour, as well as almond and vanilla extract!
 It has that classic sugar cookie flavor and consistency.

 For the frosting, the ChocZero chips melt easily and smoothly.
 The kids and I had a blast decorating the cookies with it.
-I couldn’t find my tiny tip for my pastry bag, so I cut off the corner tip of a sandwich bag instead and it worked great!
+I couldn’t find the tiny tip for my pastry bag, so I cut off the corner tip of a sandwich bag instead and it worked great!